What is Faculty Governance?

 What else does Faculty Governance do?

-Yes, each college has Senators based on the number of fully-affiliated faculty in the college.
-The Faculty Constitution governs who is eligible to be on Senate, terms of office, and how elections are conducted.
-By electing Senators, you are putting your faith in them to represent your college and they should report back to the college on Senate activities.
+Each college is proportionally represented by elected Senators based on the number of fully-affiliated faculty in the college.
+The Faculty Constitution governs eligibility to serve, terms of office, and conduct of elections.
+By electing Senators, you are putting your trust in them to represent your college.
+Senators should report back to their constituents on Senate activities, seek input on decision-making and listen to your concerns regarding matters under the Senate’s purview.

-What about my department and college?
-Where do they fit in?
+How do my department and college fit in?

 Your department and college have committees that may be similar to, but are not affiliated with, the committees of Faculty Senate (University/Senate Committees).
-Faculty Governance looks at the university as having tiers that operate independently: Departments, Colleges, Faculty Governance/Senate.
-You can learn more about Faculty Senate Committees in the Faculty Constitution.
+Department and college committees operate independently of the Senate but forward their business to the appropriate university committee for review and approval by the Faculty Senate or its delegate.

 I would like to serve on a Faculty Senate Committee.
 What do I do?

-Each year, in mid-spring quarter, the Faculty Office sends a letter to each full-time faculty member that delineates the various Faculty Senate committees.
-The faculty member is asked to indicate a willingness to serve on these committees by noting his/her first, second, and third choices thereon and the form is returned to the Faculty Office.
+Each year, in mid-spring semester, the Faculty Office invites faculty members to indicate their willingness to serve on Senate standing committees by noting their first, second, and third choices on a list provided, and returning it to the Faculty Office.
+Faculty may also indicate willingness to serve on ad hoc committees as needed.

 What is the ultimate goal of Faculty Governance?